-Hackathons Participants work together on a defined task for one to three hours.
-Letter writing campaigns, creating syllabi, designing a study or proposal.
+Participants worked together on a defined task for one to three hours (letter writing campaigns, creating syllabi, designing studies, and proposals).